YINI-lang/yini-cli/README.md

 # YINI-CLI
-**Command-line tool for validating, inspecting, and converting YINI configuration files to JSON.**
+**The official terminal / command-line (CLI) tool for validating, inspecting, and converting YINI configuration files to JSON.**

 *YINI is an INI-inspired configuration format designed for clarity and predictability.
 It supports nesting, comments, and a formally defined syntax, so configuration files stay easy to read and reason about as they grow.*